 C. The Employer shall consider the circumstances of the affected employee in making the transfer decision.

-C. D. If a Part-time or Clean Team employee is transferred by the Employer, they shall retain their accumulated experience for the purpose of acquiring and retaining seniority.
-Clean Team and Part-time employees can only be transferred by mutual agreement.
+D. Any employee who is transferred by the Employer to another location covered by this Agreement will retain their accumulated experience for the purpose of acquiring and retaining seniority.